 Types of circumstantial evidence commonly used to argue an intent to sell include, but are not limited to:

-● Arrest location (if alleged offense occurred in area known for drug activity)
+- Arrest location (if the alleged offense occurred in an area known for drug activity)

-The Texas Controlled Substance Act includes multiple manufacture or delivery of a controlled substance offenses.
-Consequences of convictions in these cases depend on the Penalty Groups that controlled substances are classified into.
+The Texas Controlled Substance Act includes multiple manufacture or delivery of a controlled substance offense.
+The consequences of convictions in these cases depend on the Penalty Groups that controlled substances are classified into.

 Most possession with intent to sell offenses are classified as follows:

 Possession with Intent to Sell Defenses in Fort Worth